-The four education leaders who make up the newest cohort in The Opportunity Trust’s Entrepreneur-in-Residence (EIR) fellowship are working with parents and other educators to expand access to high-quality public schools in St. Louis.
+The three education leaders who make up the newest cohort in The Opportunity Trust’s Entrepreneur-in-Residence (EIR) fellowship are working with parents and other educators to expand access to high-quality public schools in St. Louis.

 This two-year fellowship supports future school founders as they design and launch new schools, or help expand already successful ones, in St. Louis.
 Fellows were selected from about 60 applicants and were part of a rigorous selection process.

-This year’s class joins the two members of the 2020-21 cohort who plan to open their new schools this fall.
+This year’s class joins the two members of the 2020-2022 cohort.

 Nilesh is leader in residence at Kairos Academy, whose high school he will launch in Fall 2022.

 He began his career as an 8th grade physics teacher with Teach for America in Chicago.
 During his time there, Nilesh served as a Grade Level Chair at the Noble Network of Charter Schools—Chicago’s top-ranked public school network—where he coached colleagues to build a culture of joy and support.
 After four years at the Noble Network, he returned home to St. Louis to help found Kairos Academy as chair of the Science Department and eventually as Director of Teaching and Learning.
 In this role, Nilesh coached teachers with a wide range of experience to push for rigor in the classroom and to build a joyful classroom.
 In a nationwide student-ranked survey, Kairos regularly scores in the top 1 percent in student-teacher relationships.

-Nilesh earned his Bachelor of Arts and Science in Global Health from Washington University in St. Louis and a Masters of Arts in Teaching from the Relay Graduate School of Education in New York City.
+Nilesh earned his bachelor of arts and science in global health from Washington University in St. Louis and a masters of arts in teaching from the Relay Graduate School of Education in New York City.

 Charles is engaging parents and community leaders as he develops plans for Ignite Liberatory Academy, a K-8 school.